Buck Farmer: Texas Rangers

 On August 21, 2021, Farmer signed a minor league contract with the Texas Rangers organization and was assigned to the Round Rock Express of the Triple-A West.
+In 15 appearances for Round Rock, he logged a 2-1 record and 3.60 ERA with 15 strikeouts and eight saves over 15 innings of work.
+Farmer elected free agency following the season on November 7.

 Cincinnati Reds

 On March 16, 2022, Farmer signed a minor league contract with the Cincinnati Reds.
-On April 4, it was announced that Farmer had made the 2022 opening day roster.
+On April 4, it was announced that Farmer had made Cincinnati's Opening Day roster.
 He was designated for assignment on May 6.
 On May 9, Farmer cleared waivers and was sent outright to the Triple-A Louisville Bats.
 Farmer elected free agency and re-signed with the Reds on a minor league contract the next day.

 On July 9, 2022, Farmer was selected back to the active roster by Cincinnati.
 On August 1, Farmer earned his first career save in a 3-2 victory over the Baltimore Orioles.
 He finished the year having appeared in 44 games for the Reds, posting a 2-2 record and 3.83 ERA with 54 strikeouts and two saves in 47.0 innings pitched.
+He became a free agent following the 2023 season.

+On December 28, 2023, Farmer re-signed with the Reds on a one-year, $2.25 million deal.

+Atlanta Braves

+On February 16, 2025, Farmer signed a minor league contract with the Atlanta Braves.
+In 5 appearances for the Triple-A Gwinnett Stripers, he struggled to a 1-0 record and 7.71 ERA with 7 strikeouts across 4 2/3 innings pitched.
+Farmer was released by the Braves organization on April 15.

+Los Angeles Angels

+On May 9, 2025, Farmer signed a minor league contract with the Los Angeles Angels.
+In 12 appearances for the Triple-A Salt Lake Bees, he struggled to a 1-2 record and 9.00 ERA with 11 strikeouts and two saves across 12 innings pitched.
+Farmer was released by the Angels organization on June 17.

+Cincinnati Reds (second stint)

+On July 1, 2025, Farmer signed a minor league contract with the Cincinnati Reds.
+He elected free agency on November 6.